E-Gilley/Mint-Classics-Analysis/README.md

 ![Query1-Results](https://github.com/E-Gilley/MintClassicsAnalysis/assets/150806239/e9b8a292-4cba-4db8-94b3-6a17c5310454)

 Ok great, analysis complete!
 This fake company now has all the information (based on 20-year-old data) they could ever need.
-And on top of that, I've demonstrated my *elite querying abilities*!
+And on top of that, I've demonstrated my *elite SQL querying abilities*!

 ### Query 3: Warehouse Inventory

 Obviously, I couldn't stop there!
 The next query drills down on these numbers even further to paint a better picture of the data.
 Remaining focused on the business objective helps us decide what type of picture to paint.

-In this case, the company is looking to reduce inventory and maybe even close a warehouse.
+In this case, the company is looking to reduce inventory, and maybe even close a warehouse.
 So this query looks at the **number of products at each warehouse**, number of **different product lines** at that warehouse, **total products in stock at each warehouse**, and how full each warehouse is.

 ```SQL
 -- This query finds the total number of unique products, product lines, and inventory at each warehouse. --